SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2-2.md

 - Task 2: Update Container App Recommendation service URL for Miyagi UI
 - Task 3: Access Recommendation Service running on Azure Container Apps from Local Miyagi-UI

-### Duration: 60 minutes

-### Task 1: Verify the Recommendation service running in the Container App by Personalizing
+## Task 1: Verify the Recommendation service running in the Container App by Personalizing

 In this task, you will verify the Recommendation service running in the Container App by personalizing recommendations based on user preferences and testing the service's responses.